 You don’t have to do all of this planning NOW.
 Just look at this list a week or two ahead of time and add some activities as you go.
 It’s easier to not sit and schedule these all at once, but instead see what you can incorporate into the subjects or unit studies you end up doing

-Your free download for today is a cheat sheet with all these ideas (plus some!) and a page for you to write down what each of your children want to try (or have them write you a list).
-If you are already signed up for this series, you should have gotten this in your email this morning.
+Your download for today is a cheat sheet with all these ideas (plus some!) and a page for you to write down what each of your children want to try (or have them write you a list).
+These are now available (along with each post and ALL the handouts for each day of the series) in my shop – the Plan Your Homeschool in 5 Days e-book!

 Tomorrow is our last day and we’ll be talking about what to keep in your child’s portfolio to show the work they have done each year.